MaciejPurski/ASTAR/README.md

 Scala functional implementation of A* algorithm.

-Graph is implemented as a generic map, which maps a VertexID type to a Vertex structure, which contains a list of edges and heuristic function values.
+Graph is implemented as a generic map, which maps a VertexID type to a Vertex structure, which contains a list of edges with distances and heuristic function values.

-The application reads an input file in a format shown in an example file in files/ directory.
+The application reads an input txt file in a format shown in an example file in files/ directory.
 It prints on the console the shortest found path and its length.
-The command line format:

-astar <input_file_path> <begin_node> <end_node>
+Running program firstly will ask to set input file path (e.g. ./files/cities.txt ) Then it will ask for begin and end node labels.